-Early next morning, same routine— I'd curse, grumble, and groan from bunk to boat.
+Early next morning, same routine after a night of bets and Blue's— I'd curse, grumble, and groan from bunk to boat.
 Half asleep and still woozy, I was content to sit back and let my fishing partner maneuver us into a lovely cove and set anchor.

 “What you need is a ‘hair-o’-the-dog’ to git you goin’, boy,” he said, nodding toward the cooler at his feet.

 “Nungth.
 Water,” I grunted, my palate still raspy from a case of cotton-mouth.
 Turning away, I resumed admiring the breathtaking gold and crimson hues of an encroaching dawn.
 The pristine stillness held me captive as vapory wisps pirouetted like tiny ballerinas over the glassy surface, dancing to a pair of loons serenading in the distance.
 There were no words to describe the feeling, as if I were suddenly transposed into a Degas masterpiece in the Louvre; an alive but motionless character destined to behold the serenity of this supernal moment.
 After another much deeper breath of crisp and curative air, I grinned at my boat mate.

 “On second thought, Hank, toss me one of them blue pork chops, will ya?
 I’ve heard a good breakfast gets the metabolism goin’, doncha know."